-We consider ESG Risk in terms of sustainability, or by how our business impacts on the planet and society, the impact of ESG factors on our organisation, and our ability to meet a range of key stakeholder expectations on sustainability and ESG issues.
+our ability to meet a range of key stakeholder expectations on sustainability and ESG issues.

-We have an ESG Risk

-Management Framework in place

-to provide a structured approach

-for our identification, assessment

-and management of ESG risks,

-based on the three lines of

-defence model.
-The framework is

-supported by the ESG Risk Policy,

-which sets out key business

-requirements.
+Principal risk Management and mitigation Outlook Strategic priorities Change from last year A failure to address and embed sustainability considerations within our strategy, products, operating model, and communication approach could adversely impact on our financial performance, reputation and future growth.
+We consider and act upon a broad range of issues including those concerning greenwashing, climate impact, diversity and inclusion, and corporate governance.
+We have an ESG Risk Management Framework in place to provide a structured approach for our identification, assessment and management of ESG risks, based on the three lines of defence model.
+The framework is supported by the ESG Risk Policy, which sets out key business requirements.
 We consider ESG risks in our key strategic decisions, regular risk reporting and Board risk assessment papers.

-We integrate climate change risk into our scenario analysis process, with both top down and bottom up considerations, over a range of time horizons.

-Dutlook

 The importance of ESG factors to the organisation is expected to increase as the physical impacts of climate change continue to accelerate, nature risks become more prominent and new risks emerge.
 Regular review of the ESG Risk Management Framework will be required to identify any enhancements necessary to allow the business to manage these risks appropriately.

-Change from last year

-Neutral
+Keutral We consider ESG Risk in terms of sustainability, or by how our business impacts on the planet and society, the impact of ESG factors on our organisation, and We integrate climate change risk into our scenario analysis process, with both top down and bottom up considerations, over a range of time horizons.

+Q 5